 He would have seen his breath had it not been pitch black as he walked down the cracked sidewalk next to the pothole-ridden street.
 Winter had a way of making things seem especially rough in the early morning hours.
 A gun would have provided comfort as every shadow made him jump.
 The neighborhood was notorious for its high rate of crime.

 He understood her attraction.
-Unlike the man’s wiry frame, clean face, and diminutive stature, her boyfriend had muscles practically bulging out of his shirt and he was tall, so tall that he loomed over his girlfriend his a height discrepancy not typically seen outside a parent with their adolescent child, though to be fair, the boyfriend made everyone but professional basketball players look tiny.
+His short, wiry frame, clean face, and diminutive stature were no match against a man with muscles bulging out of his shirt, a thick full beard, and confidence to spare.
+He was especially tall too, so tall that he loomed over his girlfriend his a height discrepancy not typically seen outside a parent with their adolescent child, though to be fair, he made everyone except for those on the basketball court.

-Sure, the man found her boyfriend to be quite an ass.
-He seemed to be the kind who had a chip on his shoulder and perpetually looking for a fight.
-Not that he saw him often but the few times he saw him at the fast-food joint which he worked or at the gym, he’d be berating someone, whether it was a poor barista for being a little bit late with his order or challenging a man to a fight because he dared to get in his “mirror space” while lifting weights.
+Frankly, he found her boyfriend to be quite an ass, the kind who had a chip on his shoulder and perpetually looking for a fight.
+Not that he saw him often but the few times he did he always seemed to be berating someone, whether it was a poor barista for being a little bit late with his order or challenging a man to a fight because he dared to get in his “mirror space” while lifting weights.

-But he figured, who was he to judge?
-Perhaps he treated his girlfriend like a princess behind closed doors.
+But the man figured, who was he to judge?
+Perhaps the boyfriend treated his girlfriend like a princess behind closed doors.
 If the two were happy together, who was he to stand in their way?
 His tough façade may have truly belied a gentle soul like the man’s fair-skinned companion often suggested during their conversation.

-Besides, it was not like he was much better for her.
+Besides, it was not like the man was much better for her, he thought to himself.
 He was a failure that much he knew or at least it is what he considered himself.
 Once he was on top of the world, a millionaire if only just barely, with a company that had the potential of someday reaching the Fortune 500.
 Now, he served hamburgers to make the rent of a dilapidated apartment building whose landlord refused to fix a lighting fixture so now only half the switches worked.

 Embezzlement.
 That was quite an allegation.
 It was the only explanation as to why his once fruitful company suddenly hemorrhaged money, which caused investors to quickly lose faith which in turn caused his business to fall into a quick and rapid downward spiral.